javascript-tutorial/en.javascript.info/2-ui/1-document/09-size-and-scroll/article.md

     From the CSS standpoint, `width:auto` is perfectly normal, but in JavaScript we need an exact size in `px` that we can use in calculations.
 So here CSS width is useless at all.

-And there's one more reason.
-A scrollbar is the reason of many problems.
-The devil is in the detail.
-Sometimes the code that works fine without a scrollbar starts to bug with it.

-As we've seen a scrollbar takes the space from the content in some browsers.
+And there's one more reason: a scrollbar.
+Sometimes the code that works fine without a scrollbar starts to bug with it, because a scrollbar takes the space from the content in some browsers.
 So the real width available for the content is *less* than CSS width.
 And `clientWidth/clientHeight` take that into account.

-...But some browsers also take that into account in `getComputedStyle(elem).width`.
-That is: some of them return real inner width and some of them -- CSS width.
-Such cross-browser differences is a reason not to use `getComputedStyle`, but rather rely on geometry propeties.
+...But with `getComputedStyle(elem).width` the situation is different.
+Some browsers (e.g. Chrome) return the real inner width, minus the scrollbar, and some of them (e.g. Firefox) -- CSS width (ignore the scrollbar).
+Such cross-browser differences is the reason not to use `getComputedStyle`, but rather rely on geometry propeties.

 ```online
 If your browser reserves the space for a scrollbar (most browsers for Windows do), then you can test it below.